-The law requires that all gas engineers in the UK, Isle of Man and Guernsey are on the Gas Safe Register.
+The law requires that all gas engineers in the UK, Isle of Man, Guernsey and Jersey are on the Gas Safe Register.
 We hold the list of all registered gas businesses and issue engineers with a licence to work on gas.
 If you want to know how to become a Gas Safe registered engineer, we’ve got all the information you need.

 How to become a Gas Safe engineer